learingsession/classroomrepo/README.md

 ## **Amazon Website Clone

-This repository contains a **frontend clone of the Amazon homepage**, developed using **HTML and CSS** as part of my foundational learning in web development.
+This repository contains a **frontend clone of the Amazon homepage**, developed using **HTML and CSS** as part of my foundational learning in web development

 📌 PROJECT OVERVIEW